What is Intellectual Property?

 What is a partial design?

-The Patent Office has revised the law so that designs relating to parts of an article are also protected because of the increasing number of clever imitations that incorporate original and characteristic parts while avoiding infringement of the design as a whole, and which fail to adequately protect the investment.
+The Patent Office has revised the law so that designs relating to parts of an article may also be protected because of the increasing number of clever imitations that incorporate original and characteristic parts while avoiding infringement of the design as a whole, and which fail to adequately protect the investment.
 (Edited from "Industrial Property Law (Industrial Property Law): A Verbatim Commentary" by the Japan Patent Office)

 (JPO Examination Criteria and Practice for Examination of Designs, 49p)